Aerijo/tree-sitter-nd/README.md

 Here I go through the legal syntax.
 The tests in the `corpus` directory can be considered the definitive language spec.
 If something is legitimately ambiguous, I will try to patch it and add new tests to specify expected behaviour.

 Note that most rules here have alternative syntax.
 This is to allow for personal preference, and typing ease.
 For example, you can use the unicode character `∧` for an _and_ expression, but `^` will do the same and is readily accessible on most keyboards.
 Whatever you pick, for the sake of yourself and others please be consistent.
-The accompanying linter (planned).
+The accompanying linter (planned) will probably shout at you if you combine styles.

 Whitespace between tokens is ignored.
 Consecutive word characters will be read as a single variable, but `x ^ y` is the same as `x^y`.
 Indentation is very important however, and is used to determine block scoping (like Python).